-- Identify and explore the major debates around global urbanization and sustainability.
+- Identify and explore the major debates around global urbanization and sustainability

-- Understand the potentials and limitations of design and technology interventions.
+- Understand the potentials and limitations of design and technology interventions

-- Connect with a network of highly engaged peers, faculty and practitioners.
+- Connect with a network of highly engaged peers, faculty, and practitioners

-- Earn college-level credit on an official UC Berkeley transcript.
+- Earn college-level credit on an official UC Berkeley transcript

-Upon completion of the DISC program, participants graduate with a strong understanding of urban dynamics and a broad toolkit with which to confront "wicked problems", as well as compelling artifacts for their academic portfolio.
+Upon completion of the DISC program, participants graduate with a strong understanding of urban dynamics and a broad toolkit with which to confront "wicked problems," as well as compelling artifacts for their academic portfolio.
 DISC alumni are prepared to become the next thought leaders and game changers in the shaping of our built environment.

 His professional experience includes traditional architecture practice with award-winning firms, social focused architecture as a Design Fellow for Architecture for Humanity, urban design in the public sector, and as an Artist-in-Resident at Autodesk’s Pier 9 Workshop in San Francisco.
 In addition to serving as the Director of DISC in the College of Environmental Design, Gabriel has served as a lecturer at a Cal Poly, California College of the Arts, UC Berkeley, and is currently Assistant Professor of Architecture in the Tyler School of Art at Temple University.
-Gabriel holds a BArch from Cal Poly in San Luis Obispo, CA, and MArch and MCP from UC Berkeley.
+Gabriel holds a BArch from Cal Poly San Luis Obispo and MArch and MCP from UC Berkeley.

 Licensure in hand, he moved to Barcelona to become part of its thriving design community.
-There he worked with prominent Catalan architects on numerous award-winning projects while also conducting research at the EtsaB School of Architecture and teaching at the ESDi School of Design.
+There, he worked with prominent Catalan architects on numerous award-winning projects while also conducting research at the EtsaB School of Architecture and teaching at the ESDi School of Design.
 Based in the Bay Area since 2010, he has been a core member of the Rebar Art & Design Studio and more recently of the new San Francisco offices of Gehl Studio, where he continues to practice the profession.
 At CED, while serving as Program Director of Disc*, he also collaborates with the LAEP department as a lecturer and project researcher.
-Ghigo holds a BArch and an MArch from the Facoltà di Architettura di Firenze, and an MSArch and PhD from EtsaBarcelona.
+Ghigo holds a BArch and a MArch from the Facoltà di Architettura di Firenze, and a MSArch and PhD from EtsaBarcelona.